thermotools/thermopack/README.md

 ### CMake setup (Windows)

-To compile thermopack (and Lapack) with intel fortran, first run
+To compile thermopack (and Lapack) with Intel FORTRAN and MSVS, first run
 ```
 git submodule update --init --recursive
 ```